Do-it-Yourself (DIY) Series-2: Educating your Residential Society on the scientific and lawful manner of dealing with street dogs

 Do-it-Yourself (DIY)Series-1: How do we pick up street dogs and take them to the nearest vet in our car

 We are no experts and neither do we run an animal ambulance or hospital that tends to animals.
-We do it one animal at a time and try to do our best in getting them treated/taking care of them and returning them back to the streets/areas where we picked them up/rescued them from.
+We do it one street dog (or at best two or three) at a time and try to do our best in getting them treated/taking care of them and returning them back to the streets/areas where we picked them up/rescued them from.

 We would like to share here what we have learnt, in our few years of doing this work on how best YOU can also try to pick an animal in need; place them in your car and take them to the nearest good vet for treatment/first aid.

-Sometimes, a few regular visits to a good vet is all the injured street dog needs to recover back to full fitness.
-Also, try and learn some animal first aid; and keep a first aid kit handy with regular medicines (we will post that list as well shortly, please read this link: http://jaagruti.org/first-aid-for-dogs/)
+Sometimes, a few regular visits to a good vet are all the injured street dog needs to recover back to full fitness.
+Also, try and learn some animal first aid yourself; and keep a first aid kit handy with regular medicines (please read this link: https://jaagruti.org/first-aid-for-dogs/)

-So here goes our checklist for catching an injured dog and taking them for medical treatment:
+So here goes our checklist for catching an injured street dog and taking them for medical treatment:

 3. Equipments you will need to catch a dog: